13 Questions to Ask a Roofing Contractor

 Besides knowing when you need to make a deposit and when payments will be due, talk to the potential contractor about financing options.

-Answer You Want to Hear: A clearly defined payment structure in writing.
+Answer You Want to Hear: You will receive a clearly defined payment structure in writing before starting the job.

-Red Flag Answer: The total cost of the roof is due upfront.
+Red Flag Answer: The total cost of the roof is due upfront or “the price can vary… we will give you the final price when done”.

 7. “How Long is My Warranty and What Does It Cover?”

-Answer You Want to Hear: A written warranty is provided to you and explained before construction begins.
+Answer You Want to Hear: A written warranty is provided to you, explained before construction begins, and we will help you register the warranty (when applicable).

 Red Flag Answer: No warranty is provided.